🌸 MAKE THIS A SUMMER OF SELF-LOVE → GET THE BUCKET LIST 💛

 Speak your answers aloud

 Many people prefer journaling because writing slows the mind and allows deeper thoughts to surface.
 If you enjoy journaling, you may also appreciate our guide to Why Shadow Work Journal Prompts Are Helpful for Healing, which explains how written reflection supports emotional integration.
+Writing consistently can also help you notice patterns that may not be obvious at first, especially when you revisit your reflections over time.

-A few gentle suggestions for working with these questions:
+A few gentle suggestions before you begin:

-Notice emotional reactions.
+Pay attention to emotional reactions.

 🌘 Shadow Work Questions About Emotional Triggers